Six UAW Locals Back Direct Elections of Top Officers

-Since the days of UAW President Walter Reuther, the delegate system has been tightly controlled by the union’s ruling Administrative Caucus.
+Since the days of UAW President Walter Reuther, the delegate system has been tightly controlled by the union’s ruling Administration Caucus.

-For seven decades, every president and almost every regional director has been a member of the Administrative Caucus, which maintains its power through an extensive patronage network.
+For seven decades, every president and almost every regional director has been a member of the Administration Caucus, which maintains its power through an extensive patronage network.